Cornell University

 About the Okanagan Charter

-President Pollack and other university leaders discuss what signing the Okanagan Charter means for Cornell.
+Interim President Kotlikoff and other university leaders discuss what signing the Okanagan Charter means for Cornell.